-- 🔖 Lambs must have been owned & under the care of the exhibitor since June 1 of the current year. - 🔖 Lambs must be 100 pounds to sell.
-All lambs weighing over 150 pounds will be sold at 150 pounds. - 🔖 Animals below minimum weight on entry day will have a chance to re-weigh the following morning before showing. - 🖔 A lamb may not be shown as an individual & as one of a pen. - 🕏 Judges are instructed to place animals on the basis of realistic market conditions.
+- 🖔 Lambs must be 100 pounds to sell.
+All lambs weighing over 150 pounds will be sold at 150 pounds. - 🔖 Animals below minimum weight on entry day will have a chance to re-weigh the following morning before showing. - ♥ A lamb may not be shown as an individual & as one of a pen. - 🕏 Judges are instructed to place animals based on realistic market conditions.